 - 1. Attain admission in good standing to the University. - 2.
 Return the completed application and required supporting documents to the School of Nursing by the published deadlines. - 3.
 Must have completed a bachelor's degree or higher from a recognized college or university with an overall GPA of 3.0 or higher.
 In addition to degree GPA, grades on courses in Area F (excluding the Area F elective) and Area D Elementary Statistics as noted below will be considered with preference given to those with higher grades than minimum. - 4.
-Must have completed the following prerequisites by program entry: - a) Area F with grade of C or higher - BIOL 2030 Anatomy and Physiology I - BIOL 2040 Anatomy and Physiology II - BIOL 2050 Microbiology\ - PSYC 2103 Human Growth and Development - b) Area D MATH 2204 Elementary Statistics (Or equivalent course) with grade of C or higher
+Must have completed the following prerequisites at the time of application: - a) Area F with grade of C or higher - BIOL 2030 Anatomy and Physiology I - BIOL 2040 Anatomy and Physiology II - BIOL 2050 Microbiology - PSYC 2103 Human Growth and Development - b) Area D MATH 2204 Elementary Statistics (or equivalent) with grade of C or higher These courses must be taken within 5 years of the anticipated entry date